esamattis/node-clim/README.md

 ## Design Philosophies

-  - Keep the Same api as in the original [console](http://nodejs.org/api/stdio.html)
+  - Keep the same api as in the original [console](http://nodejs.org/api/stdio.html) object
   - Small
   - No dependecies
   - Tests